linuxboot/heads-wiki/Installing-and-Configuring/Prerequisites.md

 ---
 It is possible to upgrade from Legacy to Maximized boards under certain conditions.

-If you come from 1vyrain, this plainly not possible.
+*If you come from 1vyrain, this plainly not possible*.
 1vyrain does not unlock neither IFD nor ME regions of the SPI.
 Consequently, flashing internally anything else then Legacy boards with result in a brick.

-If coming from Skulls, where optional unlocking step has been followed, you can upgrade internally through a manual flashrom command, just like if you were coming from Heads having followed the me_cleaning page initially.
+If coming from Skulls, where optional unlocking step has been followed, you can upgrade internally through a manual flashrom command, just like if you were coming from Heads Legacy boards while having followed the me_cleaning page on initial flash.

-If coming from Skulls or Heads Legacy board configurations having unlocked IFD initially, you can flash from the recovery shell manually.
+If coming from Skulls or Heads Legacy board configurations while having unlocked IFD initially, you can flash from the recovery shell manually.
-Having a full xxxx-hotp-maximized or xxxx-maximized board config produced OM available on a USB stick alongside with your USB Security dongle's matching exported public key, do the following:
+Having a full xxxx-hotp-maximized or xxxx-maximized board config produced ROM available on a USB stick alongside with your USB Security dongle's matching exported public key, do the following:
 ```
 mount-usb
 flashrom --force --noverify-all -p internal -w /media/PathToFullRom.rom
 ```
 On next reboot, Heads will guide you into factory resetting your USB Security dongle or import your previously generated public key matching your USB Security dongle's private key.

-It will then regenerate TOTP/HOTP secret and sign /boot content.
-You will then have to define a new default boot and optionally renew/change your Disk Unlock Key to be released to to OS to unlock your encrypted OS installation and move forward.
+It will then regenerate a TOTP/HOTP secret and sign /boot content.
+You will then have to define a new default boot and optionally renew/change your Disk Unlock Key to be released to to OS to unlock your encrypted OS installation to move forward.

-In the case nothing is found on your installed disk, Heads will propose you to boot from USB to install a new Operating system, prior of being able to do the above steps prior of booting into your system.
+In the case nothing is found installed on your disk, Heads will propose you to boot from USB to install a new Operating System, prior of being able to do the above steps prior of booting into your system.

 Emulated devices
 ---